jimthoburn/azusa/academics.markdown

 Math elective course to support our struggling students

-## Advanced Placement & Honors Courses
+## Advanced Placement & <span class="avoid-break">Honors Courses</span>

-We offer numerous Honors, AP, and IB Courses.
+We offer numerous Honors, [Advanced Placement (AP®)](https://apstudent.collegeboard.org), and [International Baccalaureate® (IB)](http://www.ibo.org) Courses.
 Some are grade specific and some are based on student progress levels.
 Any course that is not grade specific are included following the grade specific classes.
 10th Grade
 AP World History
 Honors English II